cryptopunksnotdead/lets-go-programming-cryptopunks/FORMATS.md

 # Awesome Feeds > Formats

-(†) used for historic formats (no longer in use or obsolete or were just experimental)
+Note: (†) used for historic formats (no longer in use or obsolete or were just experimental)

 ## RSS "Family"